Dividing lines in unstable theories and subclasses of Baire 1 functions: Introduction

-Our results are as follows.
-By removing of the indiscernibility assumption, we show that $SOP$ has connection to a subclass of Baire~1 functions on the space of types (Proposition~\ref{NSOP=bounded variation} below).
-We also give an optimized version of Shelah's theorem above (Theorem~\ref{strong NIP in a set} below).
-We remark some equivalences on $NIP$ in the terms of function spaces (Proposition~\ref{NIP=DBSC} and Remark~\ref{Chaatit}) and define the notion ``$NSOP$-guarantee of $\phi(x,y)$ in a model" (Definition~\ref{SOP in model}).
-Finally, we point out connections between some dividing lines in first order theories and subclasses of Baire class 1 functions (Remark \ref{DBSC1}, subsection 2.2 and Section~3 below).
+This paper is organized as follows.
+In the next section we first review some basic notions from functional analysis and translate them into model theory.
+We then give a characterization of $SOP$ that does not involve indiscernible sequences and allows us to relate the property to the behaviour of a class of Baire 1 functions (Proposition~\ref{NSOP=bounded variation} and Remark~\ref{DBSC1} below).
+We also refine Shelah's theorem (Theorem~\ref{strong NIP in a set} below) using a criteria for formulas inside a model.
+We remark some equivalences on $NIP$ in the terms of function spaces (Proposition~\ref{NIP=DBSC} and Remark~\ref{Chaatit}) and define the notion ``$NSOP$ in a model" (Definition~\ref{SOP in model}).
+In Section 3, we point out connections between some dividing lines in first order theories and subclasses of Baire class 1 functions (Remarks~\ref{Eberlein-Shelah}, \ref{SCP-NSOP} and Proposition~\ref{Shelah-like}).